Take your home pantry to the next level and learn how to make butter from heavy cream.

 Slowly step up the speed until it starts spraying out and then step it down so that it’s as fast as it can go without making a mess.

-Then wait!
 Soon you’ll see it become whipped butter (and you can stop here if you want!) and before long it turns into little balls of butter in buttermilk.

 Run your hands under cold water so that your skin is cold and then grab the butter and squeeze out as much buttermilk as you can.